 As the old adage says, “time is money”, and since both are extremely valuable to you as a facility manager, you cannot afford high levels of downtime when it comes to your facilities’ assets and equipment.

 Even though no one wants to think about it, prolonged deferred maintenance could even result in entire system failure.
 Expensive equipment, such as HVAC systems, require components that are designed to wear down over time.
 A typical HVAC system that is routinely maintained has a life expectancy of 10-20 years.
 But because of the costs associated with replacing parts, doing inspections, and more, you may find yourself putting off these tasks over time.
 In the long run, continued use of worn or damaged parts may result in an over abundance of failures across the system, which eventually causes it to crash.

 How can you avoid the costs associated with deferred maintenance?

-Performing preventive maintenance will allow you to routinely maintain your equipment, while reducing the amount of reactive maintenance you need to perform.
+Preventive maintenance software will allow you to routinely maintain your equipment, while reducing the amount of reactive maintenance you need to perform.
 It will also take less time, and cost less money, than unexpected repairs.
 In addition to performing preventive maintenance, also make sure to prioritize repairs using a structured system, such as a Computerized Maintenance Management System (CMMS).
 With a CMMS, you can schedule and track all of your planned maintenance tasks for your facilities right from the convenience of your smartphone or tablet.
 Learn more about how a CMMS can help you streamline your preventive maintenance processes.

 Always remember, routine inspections, regular maintenance, and other professional services will ensure that your equipment and building(s) are in tip-top shape.